ephsmith/python-book/docs/02/02-basic-types.md

 ### Sequences
 Sequences of values or variables are used when defining lists, tuples, dictionaries, and sets.
 PEP8 makes a general recommendation that a space be included after *any* comma that is not at the end of a line.
-When defining these types, include these spaces.
+When defining these types, include these spaces.[^2]

 The following examples demonstrate: